 As far as the hotels in Serbia are concerned, mild growth is expected, since it appears that its forthcoming EU membership together with the foreign (especially Arab) investments in line with the demand for business tourism will start to recover.
 Hopes for investments in the countries that are on their way to EU membership, coupled with its central location (HUB) in the Balkans allows optimistic projections in respect of the Hotel Industry recovery.
 It is no coincidence that strong players of travel & tourism segment, such as ETIHAD (Air Serbia), Crown Plaza, Starwood, Radisson and Marriott have installed their facilities in Belgrade.
-After the investment boom in hotel and other infrastructure, Belgrade market showed the first signs of recovery in 2015 and further new mild growth is expected in 2016.
+After the investment boom in hotel and other infrastructure, Belgrade market showed the first signs of recovery in 2016 and further new mild growth is expected in 2017.
+In particular, as far as Excelsior is concerned, the fact that the management has been undertaken by Accor group is expected to make a significant contribution to the increase of its sales.

 The Group monitors and continues monitoring carefully the progress in real economy, considering all necessary measures in order to ensure the smooth continuation of the business.
 Despite the success of the Group, both in Greece and abroad, the management estimates that the current economic crisis, continues to affect the Hotel market in which it operates.
 The immediate priority for the management of the Group is the maintenance of its smooth functioning in the Greek territory through the continuous identification and evaluation of all risks that may arise in the near future.
-In this context, the Group monitors and evaluate continuously the progress and communicates the developments to the investors for any effect that the prevailing conditions may have on the Group's functioning, financial situation and results.
-The management monitors with interest and attention the investment opportunities created in the country and is ready to act on its own or with the appropriate alliances, if conditions permit, in order to extend the Group.
-The Government and Banking portfolio are objects of special attention, which is expected to be the subject of investment opportunities.
-Further development of the Group will be investigated in connection with the effects of the international crisis in Greece and abroad.
+The Management monitors with interest and attention the investment opportunities created in the country and is ready to act on its own or with the appropriate alliances, if conditions permit, in order to extend the Group.

-To achieve the above mentioned objectives and to meet the highly volatile market conditions and the tight financing policy of banks, while aiming to strengthen the Group's cash and the planned growth financing for 2016 through equity, the Management will constantly monitor the progress of work on a monthly basis and will intervene directly to ensure adequate liquidity and will continue to successfully implement the adjustment programme of loan liabilities in the new banking environment aiming the conservation of advantageous terms of borrowing.
+To achieve the above mentioned objectives and to meet the highly volatile market conditions and the tight financing policy of banks, while aiming to strengthen the Group's cash and the planned growth financing for 2017 through equity, the Management will constantly monitor the progress of work on a monthly basis and will intervene directly to ensure adequate liquidity and will continue to successfully implement the adjustment program of loan liabilities in the new banking environment aiming the conservation of advantageous terms of borrowing.
 Furthermore, to the same direction will be the proposal of BoD to the Annual Regular General Meeting of shareholders with regard to non distribution of share.
 With the aim of the revival of liquidity of the Company, its capital support and the examination of possible decrease of its financial cost through the payment of loan capital besides the conventional, it will suggest to the Regular General Meeting of shareholders the non distribution of share from the profits of the year.
 It has to be mentioned that the suggested distribution remains to be confirmed from the approval of the Annual Regular General Meeting of the shareholders.

-Finally, the Management of the Group under the uncertainty dominating from the international financial crisis, the difficulty of defining the depth and the duration of the current depression, and also the difficulty forming reliable estimations for the tourist activity especially of the summer semester, announces that it will not publish estimations for the progress of its economic sizes for the next year 2016.
+Finally, the Management of the Group under the uncertainty dominating from the international financial crisis, the difficulty of defining the depth and the duration of the current depression, and also the difficulty forming reliable estimations for the tourist activity especially of the summer semester, announces that it will not publish estimations for the progress of its economic sizes for the next year 2017.